rodolfoviturino/Clustering-For-Federated-Learning-With-ALOHA/docs/modeling_assumptions.md

   proportional information gain.
 - Dynamic energy drain is an enhanced ablation, not a calibrated power model.
-  It uses normalized per-attempt costs and does not model recharge, voltage, thermal effects, detailed transmit power control, or intra-run CH re-election.
+  It uses normalized per-attempt costs and does not model recharge, voltage, thermal effects, detailed transmit power control, CH receive/listening energy, aggregation energy, or control-plane overhead.
+Intra-run CH re-election is available separately through `--d2d-ch-rotation-mode energy_aware`, but that rotation currently uses the same normalized energy abstraction.
 - Channel-aware CH-to-BS success is implemented as a decoding-probability ablation.
 When dynamic energy is also enabled, repeated CH duty can reduce later battery-aware decoding probability; when dynamic energy is disabled,